leonvandenbeukel/Wi-Fi-Audio-Control/README.md

 You can use the buttons "Link Compile Download" and then "Export System Files" and then select the "Output" folder as destination.
 There is a post export command that copies the Project_IC* files to the Server folder.
 From the Arduino IDE these files are now included in the Arduino project.

+Add the file:

+> SigmaStudioFW.h

-Add the file "SigmaStudioFW.h" from your "C:\Program Files\Analog Devices\SigmaStudio 4.x" to the "Server" folder also.
+from your "C:\Program Files\Analog Devices\SigmaStudio 4.x" to the "Server" folder also.
 Because of copyright you are not allowed to distribute this file.

 ![alt text](https://github.com/leonvandenbeukel/Wi-Fi-Audio-Control/blob/master/Image/Sigma-schema.png)